I have always recommended a hardwired home security system over a wireless system, provided that wiring is an option.

 When will they think about replacing it?
 When something breaks.

-Anytime signals must travel across open space, they can be compromised.
-As much as wireless technology has improved, you can’t change the fact that it’s wireless.
+Anytime signals must travel across open space, they can be come compromised.
+As much as wireless technology has improved, it doesn't change the fact that it’s wireless.
 Radio, basically… and subject to all the possible problems with radio reception.
-Think: Cell phone…!
+Think: Dropped calls on your cellphone.

 While dead spots can mean little or no signal, the flip side can be just as bad.
 All kinds of devices use radio, and they can interfere with each other.